-5.5.1 Overall Fiscal Balance and Financing
+Overall Fiscal Balance and Financing 5.5.1

-Provisional data on state governments' finances (including the FCT) showed that, in absolute terms, the overall deficit increased from \$\text{\text{\$\text{\$\text{\$4}}}}\$103.7 billion in 2010 to \$\text{\$\text{\$\text{\$\text{\$\text{\$4}}}}\$131.9 billion in 2011.
-As a ratio of GDP, however, the deficit remained the same as in 2010 at 0.4 per cent.
-The deficit was financed largely through borrowing from the DMBs.
+Provisional data on state governments' finances (including the FCT) showed that, in absolute terms, the overall deficit increased from N103.7 billion in 2010 to N131.9 billion in 2011.
+As a Provisional data on state governments' ratio of GDP, however, the deficit remained the finances (including FCT) indicated an same as in 2010 at 0.4 per cent.
+The deficit was increase in the overall deficit to N131.9 financed largely through borrowing from the billion, up from N103.7 in 2010.
+DMBs.